Skip to content

 1/2 thumb-sized piece of ginger

-approximately 6 allspice berries
+approx. 6 allspice berries

-Sprigs of thyme (fresh) or 1 tsp dried thyme
+Sprigs of fresh thyme or 1 tsp dried thyme

-2 cloves of garlic, pressed
+2 cloves garlic, crushed

-1 Scotch Bonnet Chili, whole (optional)
+1 whole Scotch Bonnet chili (optional)

 3 tsp table salt